Welcome to the DU Analytics Challenge

 Students, bring your classroom knowledge into the real world by applying critical thinking and innovative practices to assist decision makers by offering solutions to a practical, current Data Analytics Problems.
 Teams will submit their graphic and a brief description of their work and can work individually or in teams of up to four members.

-The Analytics Challenge will take place through online submission, includes a reception at Statera offices on February 16, an Analytics panel and luncheon on February 17 on-campus and the winners will be announced at a reception held in Marcus Commons later that afternoon.
+The Analytics Challenge will take place through online submission, includes a reception at EKS&H offices on April 5, an Analytics panel and luncheon on April 6 on-campus and the winners will be announced at a reception held in Marcus Commons later that afternoon.
 Please check the website for additional updates between now and the event.

 - 1st place: $2,500

 Questions?
 Email Andrew Urbaczewski, Chair, Department of Business Information & Analytics, Andrew.Urbaczewski@du.edu